Hand washing: Antiseptics (hand sanitizer)

 In situations where hand washing with soap is not an option (e.g., when in a public place with no access to wash facilities), a waterless hand sanitizer such as an alcohol hand gel can be used.
 They can be used in addition to hand washing to minimize risks when caring for "at-risk" groups.
 To be effective, alcohol hand gels should contain not less than 60%v/v alcohol.
 Enough hand antiseptic or alcohol rub must be used to thoroughly wet or cover both hands.
 The front and back of both hands and between and the ends of all fingers must be rubbed for approximately 30 seconds until the liquid, foam or gel is dry.
-Finger tips must be washed well too, rubbing them in both palms.
+Fingertips must be washed well too, rubbing them in both palms.

 A hand sanitizer or hand antiseptic is a non-water-based hand hygiene agent.
 In the late 1990s and early part of the 21st century, alcohol rub non-water-based hand hygiene agents (also known as alcohol-based hand rubs, antiseptic hand rubs, or hand sanitizers) began to gain popularity.
 Most are based on isopropyl alcohol or ethanol formulated together with a thickening agent such as Carbomer (polymer of acrylic acid) into a gel, or a humectant such as glycerin into a liquid, or foam for ease of use and to decrease the drying effect of the alcohol.
 Adding diluted hydrogen peroxide increases further the antimicrobial activity.

 Hand sanitizers are most effective against bacteria and less effective against some viruses.
 Alcohol-based hand sanitizers are almost entirely ineffective against norovirus (or Norwalk) type viruses, the most common cause of contagious gastroenteritis.

 US Centers for Disease Control and Prevention recommend hand washing with soap over hand sanitizer rubs, particularly when hands are visibly dirty.
 The increasing use of these agents is based on their ease of use and rapid killing activity against micro-organisms; however, they should not serve as a replacement for proper hand washing unless soap and water are unavailable.
-Despite their effectiveness, non-water agents do not cleanse the hands of organic material, but simply disinfect them.
+Despite their effectiveness, non-water agents do not cleanse the hands of organic material but simply disinfect them.
 It is for this reason that hand sanitizers are not as effective as soap and water at preventing the spread of many pathogens, since the pathogens remain on the hands.